Peter Lougheed: Alberta Legislature and governance

 After his election in 1971, Lougheed sought to increase contact between Albertans and legislators by addressing accessibility, visibility and accountability of the Legislative Assembly.
 In his government's first Speech from the Throne, Lieutenant Governor Grant MacEwan spoke extensively of the principles of open government.
-One of Lougheed's initial actions was installing cameras to record and broadcast meetings of the Legislature beginning on March 15, 1972, and the beginning of the Hansard series to produce a written record of debates on March 8, 1972.
+One of Lougheed's initial actions was installing cameras to record and broadcast meetings of the legislature beginning on March 15, 1972, and the beginning of the Hansard series to produce a written record of debates on March 8, 1972.

-Lougheed's government made significant transformations to policy and finance through the Legislature.
+Lougheed's government made significant transformations to policy and finance through the legislature.
 Several legislative policy committees were created in 1975 consisting of members of the Progressive Conservative caucus, and did not include members of the opposition.
-Lougheed also consistently funded programs using special warrants authorized by cabinet and issued by the Lieutenant Governor, these warrants were not included in any budgets provided to the Legislature and were not made public until after the decision to spend was approved.
+Lougheed also consistently funded programs using special warrants authorized by cabinet and issued by the Lieutenant Governor, these warrants were not included in any budgets provided to the legislature and were not made public until after the decision to spend was approved.
 Critics argued that the use of special warrants removed the ability of the opposition, members of caucus or the public to hold the government to account.

 Lougheed's popularity during his premiership resulted in progressive conservative majority governments with only a limited number of opposition members.
 Lougheed became creative to provide additional responsibility to members of his caucus, including mandatory caucus meetings which he chaired.
 In 1975 he removed the requirement for caucus to operate by consensus, owing to the large number of members, instead a vote was called on all issues, and Lougheed often required a two-thirds majority for important issues.
 Furthermore, Cabinet members were required to attend caucus meetings, and all members were seated in alphabetical order.
 Lougheed refused to use the term backbencher instead referring to caucus members as either "ministers" or "private members".
 Non-political attendance in caucus meetings was limited to only four staff members from the Premier's Office.
 Lougheed required legislators to seek caucus approval to miss caucus meetings or publicly dissent with a position of caucus, which required either a reason of conscience or a constituency issue.
 When Progressive Conservative member Tom Sindlinger publicly disagreed with matters related to the Heritage Savings Trust Fund, Constitutional patriation, and freedom of information, he was expelled from caucus and the Progressive Conservative Party.

-When selecting members for his cabinet, Lougheed took the approach that first-hand knowledge may be a determent to the success of the minister.
+When selecting members for his cabinet, Lougheed took the approach that first-hand knowledge may be a detriment to the success of the minister.
 Lougheed wanted ministers to take on the role without any preconceived notions.
 For instance Hugh Horner, a doctor, was appointed minister of agriculture and Lou Hyndman, a lawyer, was appointed minister of education.
 Lougheed completely shuffled his Cabinet upon re-election in 1975 and 1979, with no minister retaining the same portfolio.
 This changed after the 1982 election when he reappointed several ministers to the same portfolios.
 Lougheed also oversaw an expansion of the size of Cabinet, which assisted in providing regional representation.